VHDL/PoC/docs/UsingPoC/index.rst

     **Disadvantages:**

     * Manual updating via download and file overwrites.
-    * Updated IP cores need to be copyed again into the destination project.
+    * Updated IP cores need to be copied again into the destination project.
     * Using different PoC versions in different projects is not possible.
     * No possibility to contribute bugfixes and extensions via Git pull requests.